 Maximum contrast agent dose

-• the maximum dose can be calculated according to the formula:
+• the maximum dose can be calculated using the formula:

 Premedication